pydantic/pydantic/docs/errors/errors.md

         {
             'type': 'float_parsing',
             'loc': ('a_float',),
-            'msg': 'Input should be a valid number, unable to parse string as an number', 'input': 'not a float',
+            'msg': 'Input should be a valid number, unable to parse string as a number', 'input': 'not a float',
             'url': 'https://errors.pydantic.dev/2/v/float_parsing',
         },
         {
             'type': 'float_parsing',
             'loc': ('recursive_model', 'lng'),
-            'msg': 'Input should be a valid number, unable to parse string as an number', 'input': 'New York',
+            'msg': 'Input should be a valid number, unable to parse string as a number', 'input': 'New York',
             'url': 'https://errors.pydantic.dev/2/v/float_parsing',
         },